zemse/zk-collector/README.md

 # zk collector

 This is a very simple zkVM that just implements 4 opcodes: UP, DOWN, LEFT, RIGHT.
-It is used for proving score without revealing collector gameplay.
+It is used for proving the score without revealing collector gameplay.

+Eth global submission link: https://ethglobal.com/showcase/zkcollector-dzv9m

 ![Alt text](<Screenshot 2023-11-19 at 5.46.38 AM.png>)